gemvein/paid_up/README.md

         user ||= User.new # anonymous user (not logged in)

         # Rails Application's initialization could go here.
-        can :manage, Group, user: user

         initialize_paid_up(user)
       end
     end

-Note that you will probably need to set up `:manage` and `:read` , according to your business rules.

 ## Contributing to Paid Up

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.